-Action Stories Inhibition Stories Impossible Stories (Food Example) (Food Example) (Control) Introduction Can you think of a food that you really don't like ?
-What is a food you really think tastes yucky ?
-Can you think of a food that you really like ?
-What is a food you really think tastes good ?
+Action Stories Inhibition Stories Impossible Stories (Control) (Food Example) (Food Example) (Control) Introduction Can you think of a food that you really don't like?
+What is a food you really think tastes yucky?
+Can you think of a food that you really like?
+What is a food you really think tastes good?
 Every time you jump up in the air, you always come back down.
 Now you want it different.
 You want to just float in the air, not touching anything.
 You don't ever want to come down.
-Choice Question: Do you have to not Do you have to eat Do you have to (note: order of choose choose to eat even though you don't like choose not to eat even though you like or can you just choose to float in to/have to randomized) it? it? the air?
-Explanation Prompt: How could you do that/Why not?
+Choice Question: Do you have to not eat, or can you Do you have to eat, or can you Do you have to come back down, (note: order of choose choose to eat even though you don't like choose not to eat even though you like or can you just choose to float in to/have to randomized) it? it? the air?
+Explanation Prompt: How How could you do that/Why not?